SAUNA CEREMONY & THE POWERS OF NATURE

 In the gentle heat of the sauna, transformation unfolds.
 We cleanse not only our bodies but also our spirits, shedding what no longer serves us and rising anew.
 Through guided rituals, we will learn to embrace this process, using traditional practices such as herbs, steam rituals, songs, and mindful silence to deepen our experience.

-The Musta Kyly smoke sauna and Muasauna (Earth Sauna) provide the perfect settings for these ceremonies, where the ancient interplay of fire, water, and breath opens pathways to renewal.
+The Traditional smoke sauna providea the perfect settings for these ceremonies, where the ancient interplay of fire, water, and breath opens pathways to renewal.
 We will listen to the voices of the waters, gather seasonal plants for purification, and allow the elements to work through us.
 By honoring the traditions passed down through generations, we create a sacred space where healing, connection, and gratitude flourish.

 Join Us in the Sacred Sauna Space